 We are committed to providing high quality healthcare to patients and will do as much as we can to make sure you get fair and proper treatment.
 However, sometimes things can go wrong and you may not be happy with the treatment you have received.

 If you are not happy with your treatment, or any other matter connected with the service you receive, you can make a complaint or a suggestion to improve services.

 How to complain

 Often the quickest way of resolving a concern is by raising it directly with a member of staff or the reception team as soon as you can.
 They will attempt to deal with the matter as quickly as possible.

-You can also contact the Practice Care Manager in order to discuss your concerns.
+You can also contact our Patient Care Manager in order to discuss your concerns.
 You can complain in writing, by email or by phone.
 You should make your complaint within 12 months of the incident or within 12 months of the matter coming to your attention.
 Local resolution aims to sort out your complaint quickly, and as close as possible to the person, service or organisation you are complaining about, in the most appropriate way.